 The curriculum ensures that the links between the various components of mathematics, as well as the relationship between mathematics and other disciplines, are made clear.
 Mathematics is composed of multiple but interrelated and interdependent concepts and structures which students apply beyond the mathematics classroom.
 For example, in Science, understanding sources of error and their impact on the confidence of conclusions is vital; in Geography, interpretation of data underpins the study of human populations and their physical environments; in History, students need to be able to imagine timelines and time frames to reconcile related events; and in English, deriving quantitative, logical and spatial information is an important aspect of making meaning of texts.

-Click on the following link to view the PowerPoint presentation regarding Maths at Streeton Primary.
+Click on the following link to view a PDF of the PowerPoint presentation regarding Maths at Streeton Primary.

 The Victorian Curriculum aims to ensure that students: